Britain, EU In Post-Brexit Trade Talks Stalemate - UrduPoint

 Britain, EU In Post-Brexit Trade Talks Stalemate

-Brussels, (APP - UrduPoint / Pakistan Point News - 15th May, 2020 ) :Europe and Britain ended their latest round of post-Brexit trade talks in a state of deadlock on Friday, with both sides urging the other to fundamentally change its strategy.
+Brussels, (APP - UrduPoint / Pakistan Point News - 15th May, 2020 ) :The EU and Britain ended their latest round of post-Brexit trade talks in a state of deadlock on Friday, with both sides urging the other to fundamentally change its strategy.

 EU negotiator Michel Barnier said he was "disappointed" by Britain's lack of ambition -- but also accused London of seeking the benefits of single market access without its responsibilities.

-In London, at the other end of what had been a week-long series of videoconferences, Barnier's UK counterpart David Frost agreed that not a lot of progress had been made.
+In London, at the end of a week of haggling by videoconference, Barnier's UK counterpart David Frost agreed that not a lot had been achieved.

-Barnier said "no progress has been possible on the more difficult subjects," despite Britain now having provided suggested texts in almost most areas of disagreement.
+Barnier said "no progress has been possible on the more difficult subjects," despite Britain now having provided suggested texts in almost all areas of disagreement.

-There now remains only one round of talks before an end of June deadline set in the Withdrawal Agreement as a cutoff on whether talks were worth pursuing.
+There now remains only one round of talks before an end of June deadline to decide whether talks are worth continuing.

 "It is hard to understand why the EU insists on an ideological approach which makes it more difficult to reach a mutually beneficial agreement," Frost said after the talks.